pixelfed/pixelfed/docker/README.md

 This will download all the required Docker images, start the containers, and being the automatic setup.

-You can follow the logs by running `docker compose logs --tail=100 --follow`.
+You can follow the logs by running `docker compose logs` - you might want to scroll to the top to logs from the start.

+You can use the CLI flag `--tail=100` to only see the most recent (`100` in this example) log lines for each container.

+You can use the CLI flag `--follow` to continue to see log output from the containers.

+You can combine `--tail=100` and `--follow` like this `docker compose logs --tail=100 --follow`.

+If you only care about specific contaieners, you can add them to the end of the command like this `docker compose logs web worker proxy`.

 ## Runtimes

 The Pixelfed Dockerfile support multiple target *runtimes* ([Apache](#apache), [Nginx + FPM](#nginx), and [fpm](#fpm)).

 You can consider a *runtime* target as individual Dockerfiles, but instead, all of them are build from the same optimized Dockerfile, sharing +90% of their configuration and packages.

+**If you are unsure of which runtime to choose, please use the [Apache runtime](#apache) it's the most straightforward one and also the default**

 ### Apache